 Essential Oil Dilution Chart

 A good rule of thumb is to use one drop of essential oil per teaspoon of carrier oil for a 1% dilution.
 For a 0.50% dilution, because you cannot measure half of one drop, increase the amount of carrier oil used.
 If you are unable to add more carrier oil, round down to get a whole number for you essential oil drops.
 For example, 1.5 drops would become 1 drop.
+Use the dilution chart below or check out our comprehensive dilution chart.

 Dilution for Young Children